Join the Volunteer Team!

 The Waukegan Park District would not be as successful as it is today without the exceptional talents of our citizen volunteers.
 Our programs, facilities and committees serve the needs of our entire community.
 Our volunteers play a critical role in our exceptional service delivery.
 We offer many opportunities to get involved year-round, such as: youth sports coaching, park beautification, special events and program assistance, as well as advisory committee citizen representatives.

 There are several volunteer opportunities for annual special events.
-For more information, please click on the event title to download the recruitment flyer (when available) or call Julie at (847) 360-4762.
+For more information, please click on the event title to download the recruitment flyer (when available).
+For more information, please contact Elizabeth Fallon at (847) 782-3626 or email.

 Every coach plays a critical role in helping to define a child’s experience when learning to play a recreational sport.
 If you’re interested in making a positive impact on the life of a young athlete, this is the place for you.
 We are continuously seeking volunteer coaches for the following sports: flag football, basketball and t-ball.